ibm-cloud-docs/openwhisk/test.md

 # Testing serverless apps
 {: #test}

-Test each entity you create from the CLI to verify your serverless app is working or to troubleshoot where an issue might be occurring.
+Test each entity that you create from the CLI to verify that your serverless app is working or to troubleshoot where an issue might be occurring.
 {: shortdesc}